This page illustrates using the Stackdriver Monitoring console to create, edit, and manage alerting policies.

 When you are ready to save your policy, click the Save Policy button at the bottom of the page.

-To manage a policy, select your account, then select Alerting > Policies Overview.
+To manage a policy, select your Workspace, then select Alerting > Policies Overview.
 This brings up a summary of all the policies, along with the status of the policy and any incidents.
 The following screenshot shows a single policy from the overview:

 From the Overview page, you can edit, copy, or delete policies.